andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/distinguishing-between-multiple-uiactionsheets-with-swift.md

         actionSheet2.tag = ActionSheetTag.ActionSheet2.toRaw()
         // set other properties, such as delegate, as well as buttons...</pre>

-It&#8217;s worth noting that rather than using an enumeration, I could have chosen to define a couple of constants at a scope visible to both my setting of the tag, and the conditional logic I&#8217;d use in my UIActionSheetDelegate callback.
+It's worth noting that rather than using an enumeration, I could have chosen to define a couple of constants at a scope visible to both my setting of the tag, and the conditional logic I'd use in my UIActionSheetDelegate callback.
 The end goal and result would be the same: Clarity, achieved by assigning _names_ to the tags, and the avoidance of &#8220;magic integers&#8221; appearing in my code.

-### Wrapping Up &#8211; UIActionSheetDelegate Implementation
+### Wrapping Up – UIActionSheetDelegate Implementation

 To see how to perform the conditional logic needed in the UIActionSheetDelegate callback method, take a look at this final code snippet: